A garden in essence

 Exhibition in the Orangery

-For its inauguration, the Orangerie was decked out in strange leaves... those of the silkscreen works of artist Caroline Muheim (on the right in the photo), who presented Les hautes herbes and Inventaires des urgences, two series produced during her residencies at the UM.
+For its inauguration, the Orangerie was adorned with strange leaves...
+Those of the silkscreen works by artist Caroline Muheim (right in the photo), who presents Les hautes herbes (The Tall Grass) and Inventaires des urgences(Inventories of Emergencies), two series created during her residencies at UM.

 Emergency inventory

-Produced in 2019 and 2021, using vegetable-based inks, Tall Grass and Emergency Inventory were inspired by the edible and medicinal plants growing on campus.
-Borage, tin laurel, plantin, fennel or wild leek, these plants were also inventoried in collaboration with the Art and Culture department, Professors and students from Serge Muller's botanical illustration workshop.
+Produced in 2019 and 2021, using vegetable-based inks, Tall grasses and Emergency inventory are inspired by edible and medicinal plants growing on campus.
+Borage, laurel, plantain, fennel, and wild leeks—these plants have also been catalogued with the help of the Art and Culture Department, in collaboration with Professors students from Serge Muller's botanical illustration workshop.

-The UM has teamed up with perfumer Arthur Dupuy (left in photo) to create a fragrance inspired by the signature essences of Montpellier's Jardin des Plantes.
-An echo of the very first eau parfumée in history,Eau de la Reine de Hongrie, marketed by Montpellier under Louis XIV.
+UM has teamed up with perfumer Arthur Dupuy (left in the photo) to create a fragrance inspired by the signature essences of Montpellier's Jardin des Plantes.
+This echoes the very first perfumed water in history,Eau de la Reine de Hongrie, which Montpellier had a monopoly on marketing under Louis XIV.
 Named Eau de Belleval, this creation is a tribute to the famous founder of the Montpellier garden.
-For every fragrance sold, three euros will be donated directly to the Jardin des Plantes endowment fund.
+For each perfume sold, three euros will be donated directly to the Jardin des Plantes endowment fund.